 The result: a site that is helpful, intuitive, easy to use, and able to hold visitors’ attention.

 Build Out a Keyword Strategy

-Your user needs to be your primary focus, but after that, your secondary focus needs to be upon the keywords and phrases your ideal customer would use when searching for your business.
-A tool like SEM Rush or Google Keyword Planner can help you identify a specific set of keywords and phrases to include throughout your website, as well as where to place them so that you have the greatest chance of performing well in search.
+Your user needs to be your primary focus, followed closely by a focus upon the keywords and phrases your ideal customer uses when searching for your business.
+A tool like SEMRush or Google Keyword Planner can help you identify a specific set of keywords and phrases to include throughout your website, as well as where to place them so that you have the greatest search results.